joao404/MaerklinMultiLocoCard/README.md

 Forum discussion can be found at https://www.stummiforum.de/t202512f7-Lokkarten-Emulator-Interesse.html.

 ## Function
 Copy binary files to SD card of emulator.
-Display should show a one and the name of the first binary file.
-Insert card into MS2.
-Number should increase and show file name of current loco, that will be updated.
+Plug emulator into Mobile Station.
+You can start with writing locos one by one with Mobile Station to emulator.
+It can happen, that first writing is not successful.
+Investigation is ongoing.

+If you want to read locos from SD and write them to Mobile Station, press button on emulator.
+In case of HW2.1, transmission of locos should work automaticaly.
 For MS HW2.0 card must be manually plugged and unplugged.
-In case of HW2.1 reading should work automatic.
-A bug could occur, if two locos with the same address are read.

-To use write mode, press button on emulator before plugging the card.
-MS will notify read error.
-Afterwards loco can be chosen and written.
-To write additional locos, card does not have to be removed.

 ## Precondition
 - Install rp2040 delevopment framework as described at https://github.com/earlephilhower/arduino-pico.
 I currently recommend to use Arduino IDE.